BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/tutorials/lol.md

 }
 ```

-The precreding code should output a mastery high score light filtered by the
+The preceding code should output a mastery high score light filtered by the
 support role:

 ```